hazrac/vagrant-dash/README.md

 ## TODO

-*  -Need to cleanup graphite.pp and clean-up the dependancies in that file
+*  Need to cleanup graphite.pp and clean-up the dependancies in that file
-*  -Place packages within the modules so that network connectivity isn't needed
+*  Place packages within the modules so that network connectivity isn't needed
-  *  -Create a script to update those packages on the host machine if wanted
+  *  Create a script to update those packages on the host machine if wanted
-*  -Add Gdash to the install
+*  Add Gdash to the install
-*  -Add Tasseo as well
+*  Add Tasseo as well
-*  -Lots more
+*  Lots more